 Once you have your design complete, the website or blog is pretty much ready to go.
 For a blog, the next step is to create some content and start building your readership via social media etc. This will lead to other factors to consider such as monetization and additional features like an email newsletter.

 As you can see, setting up a blog doesn’t take much technical knowledge or time (providing that you pick the right host).

 Bringing all the costs together, it really comes down to two costs, the domain name and the hosting.
 If it’s a new website or blog, budget around $20/year for a domain name, and around $5-$10/month ($60-$120/yr) for a basic WordPress compatible host.
 If you go with a host that I recommend which includes a domain name, costs can get as low as $42 USD a year (providing that you sign up for a 3 year term).

 While you can see that the annual costs aren’t too extreme, the real cost is the time commitment required to grow a website (think second job).

 Do you own a website?
-What are your annual costs?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+What are your annual costs?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).